 !Khwa ttu San Cultural Centre

-The San, or Bushmen, are recent hunters and gatherers.
-There are currently around 113,000 San scattered across six countries in Southern Africa.
-The ancestors of the San are the earliest visible inhabitants of Southern Africa.
-San, are increasingly thinking of themselves as ‘First People’ or ‘Indigenous People’, a step that aligns them with the histories and empowerment of ‘First Peoples’ around the world.
+There are currently around 113,000 San scattered across six countries in Southern Africa, whose ancestors are the earliest visible inhabitants of Southern Africa.
+The San are increasingly thinking of themselves as ‘First People’ or ‘Indigenous People’, a step that aligns them with the histories and empowerment of ‘First Peoples’ around the world.

-Like many other ‘Indigenous People’, the languages, cultures and home ranges of the San are under very considerable threat from the fast changes to their (developing) world.
-They are now amongst the most dis-enfranchised and poverty stricken peoples in Southern Africa.
+Like many other ‘Indigenous People’, the languages, cultures and home ranges of the San are under very considerable threat from the fast changes to their world.
+They are now amongst the most marginalized and poverty-stricken peoples in Southern Africa.

 Planeterra worked with their partners at G Adventures to help the staff at !Khwa ttu and their trainees at the ||Kabbo Academy to develop a one-of-a-kind tour which will not only educate travellers about San culture and language but will also include information about how the training program is changing lives.
 Planeterra also provided !Khwa ttu with a grant to be used to enhance the organization’s “Green Team”, adding additional sustainability training into the ||Kabbo Academy, which graduates can implement in their home regions.